reggie-db/document_hub/README.md

 - Ingest files by placing them in the provisioned Volume:
   - Path: `/Volumes/<catalog_name>/<schema_name>/<volume_name>/`
   - Upload via UI, DBFS CLI, or any supported client.

+Note on execution:
+- Automatic kick-off: The pipeline is configured to automatically start when new files are added to the ingestion Volume path above.
+You can still start or refresh it manually from the UI if needed.
+- Vector Search setup time: On the first run, the Vector Search endpoint and index are provisioned.
+This can take several minutes; searches won’t be available until provisioning and the initial sync complete.

 Once files land in the Volume, the Bronze stream ingests them, the Silver step parses content, and the Gold step prepares and syncs the Vector Search index.